Flea Control: Organic Beats Toxic! Cheaper Too!

 You're going to be fine.
 Fleas are nothing more than a minor nuisance.

 You're going to be fine.
-Fleas are easy to control cheaply and organically.
+Flea control can be easy, cheap, and organic.

 To get the plague you also need rodents.
 But not just any rodents, the rodents must have the plague.
 The fleas must bite the rodents and then bite you.
 Since fleas don't travel far, and this page is about controlling fleas in your home, you would have to have rodents with the plague in your home.
 Nearly all plague cases involve rodents living far away from people's homes.
 Therefore, the odds of you getting the plague from a flea in your home is about one in a skillion jillion.
 You have a better chance of being elected president and then getting hit by lightning on your first day in office.